wksung/react-stock-dashboard/README.md

-This is a one page react dashboard that utilises the Finnhub's API to retrieve the latest and real time market data of the chosen stock.
+This is a one page react dashboard that utilises the Finnhub's API to retrieve the latest and real time market data of a stock.
 <br/><br/>
 Alongside the market data, it also shows a graph of the stock and the ability to change the data range of the stock to view the change in value.